Fairness Testing of Large Language Models in Role-Playing: Conclusion

 \section{Conclusion}

-In this paper, we present \ours, a fairness testing framework specifically designed to identify biases in LLMs during role-playing scenarios.
-Our framework consists of three key components, i.e., role generation, question generation, and test oracle generation, all powered by LLMs to support comprehensive and automated fairness testing.
-These components work together to generate representative roles for testing, generate questions that can elicit biased responses when LLMs assume these roles, and accurately identify biased responses.
-Leveraging this framework, we create a benchmark dataset encompassing 550 roles across 11 demographic attributes and 33,000 targeted questions to systematically evaluate biases in LLMs.
-Through extensive testing, we evaluate six advanced LLMs, uncovering 72,716 biased responses across the models.
+In this paper, we present an empirical study on fairness testing of LLMs in role-playing scenarios.
+To support this study, we develop \ours, a fairness testing framework specifically designed to identify biases in LLMs under role-playing conditions.
+The framework comprises role generation, question generation, and test oracle creation, enabling comprehensive and automated fairness evaluation.
+Leveraging this framework, we create a dataset with 550 roles across 11 demographic attributes and 33,000 targeted questions to systematically evaluate biases in LLMs.
+Through extensive evaluation of 10 advanced LLMs, we uncover 107,580 biased responses.
 These biases during role-playing not only lead to unfair and discriminatory behaviors by LLMs toward specific groups but also reinforce and amplify social stereotypes associated with these roles.